3/16/08

 FAX: 202-226-4183 & 650-375-8270

-realize that the definition of trafficking includes all prostitution including
+do you realize that the definition of trafficking includes all prostitution

-consenting, in private, adult prostitution?
-This is legal in almost all the
+including consenting, in private, adult prostitution?
+This is legal in

-“trafficking” includes consensual adults.
-HR 3887 mostly enforces "trafficking"
+But “trafficking” includes consensual adults.
+HR 3887 mostly enforces

-with it’s help and study of for non existent victims (of adult consensual)
+"trafficking" with it’s help and study of for non existent victims (of

-(Dave notes re reading this a few days later it is confusing and since
+(consensual) (Dave notes re reading this a few days later it is confusing

-trafficking includes both consensual and forced I could have worded this better)
+and since trafficking includes both consensual and forced I could have

 Reference

-gain, recruits, harbors, transports, provides, or obtains a person for the
+financial gain, recruits, harbors, transports, provides, or obtains a

 SEVERE FORMS OF TRAFFICKING - "Severe" means if by force, fraud or coercion.